Guy Fieri Net Worth

 Guy Fieri net worth and salary: Guy Fieri is an American restaurateur, author, television personality, and game show host who has a net worth of $25 million.
 He's earned that net worth by way of his work as one of The Food Network's most popular personalities, as well as his own personally branded line of restaurants, sauces, and other merchandise.

 Early Life: Guy Fieri was born on January 22, 1968, in Columbus, Ohio but grew up in a rural area of Northern California called Ferndale, in Humboldt County.
+His parents operated a Western-style clothing store.
 He has said that his interest in food began in earnest as a high school student when a stint in France for a study abroad program expanded his imagination to the possibility of food.

 Food Career: But Fieri's career in food actually began even earlier than that, when a very young Fieri earned extra money by manning a roadside "Awesome Pretzel" cart.
 Eventually, after graduating from the University of Nevada, Fieri got his first real restaurant job at Parker's Lighthouse, an eatery in Long Beach that hired him as manager.
 He quickly found a knack for the business, going on to manage six Louise's Trattoria restaurant locations.